Álex Abrines: Spain (2010–2016)

-Oklahoma City Thunder
+Oklahoma City Thunder (2016–2019)

-On July 23, 2016, Abrines signed with the Oklahoma City Thunder.
-He made his debut for the Thunder in their season opener on October 26, 2016, scoring three points off the bench in a 103–97 win over the Philadelphia 76ers.
-On December 21, 2016, he hit five three-pointers and finished with a career-best 18 points in a 121–110 win over the New Orleans Pelicans.
-On February 24, 2017, in his first career start, Abrines set a new career high with 19 points in a 110–93 win over the Los Angeles Lakers.
+On 23 July 2016, Abrines signed with the Oklahoma City Thunder.
+He made his debut for the Thunder in their season opener on 26 October, scoring three points off the bench in a 103–97 victory over the Philadelphia 76ers.
+On 21 December, he hit five three-pointers and finished with a career-best 18 points in a 121–110 victory over the New Orleans Pelicans.
+On 24 February 2017, in his first career start, Abrines set a new career high with 19 points in a 110–93 win over the Los Angeles Lakers.

-On December 9, 2017, Abrines, starting in place of the injured Paul George, scored a career-high 20 points in a 102–101 overtime win over the Memphis Grizzlies.
+On 9 December 2017, Abrines, starting in place of the injured Paul George, scored a career-high 20 points in a narrow 102–101 overtime victory over the Memphis Grizzlies.

-On November 1, 2018, Abrines had 25 points on five 3-pointers in a 111–107 win over the Charlotte Hornets.
-Later that month on November 30 Abrines scored 21 points off a career-high seven three pointers in a 124-109 win over the Atlanta Hawks.
+On 1 November 2018, Abrines had 25 points on five three-pointers in a 111–107 victory over the Charlotte Hornets.
+Later that month on 30 November, he scored 21 points off a career-high seven three-pointers in a 124–109 victory over the Atlanta Hawks.

-On February 9, 2019, Abrines was waived by the Thunder.
+On 9 February 2019, Abrines was waived by the Thunder.
+After sitting out a number of games, he and the team mutually decided to part ways, citing personal reasons.

-Return to Spain
+Return to Spain (2019–2025)

-On July 12, 2019, Abrines signed a two-year deal with FC Barcelona with the option of a third year.
-On June 30, 2021, he extended his contract with the team until 2026.
-Abrines suffered an injury on his knee on September 17 and was ruled out for four months.
+On 12 July 2019, Abrines signed a two-year deal with FC Barcelona with the option of a third year.
+On 30 June 2021, he extended his contract with the team until 2026.
+Abrines suffered a knee injury a few months later on 17 September and was ruled out for four months.
+On 22 July 2025, Abrines announced his retirement from professional basketball on social media.
+He played ten seasons in total for the Catalans, appearing in 660 games and winning 15 titles.

 National team career

 Abrines has played with the junior national teams of Spain.
-He won the gold medal at the 2011 FIBA Europe Under-18 Championship, where he was named to the All-Tournament Team, as well as being named the tournament's MVP.
-He also played at the 2012 FIBA Europe Under-20 Championship, where he won the bronze medal.
-In 2016, he won a bronze medal at the Rio Olympics with the senior Spain national basketball team.
+He won the gold medal at the 2011 FIBA Europe Under-18 Championship, where Abrines was named to the All-Tournament Team, as well as being named the tournament's MVP.
+He also played at the 2012 FIBA Europe Under-20 Championship, winning the bronze medal.
+In 2016, Abrines won a bronze medal at the Rio Olympics with the senior Spain national basketball team.
 He also played at EuroBasket 2017.